greg-raven/Impeachment-Chronicles/_posts/2024-07-21-angry-the-shooter-missed.md

 - Sherri
 ---

 Meet Sherri, a teacher at @ColtonJUSD.
-She appears to be very angry, distraught, and disappointed that the sh**ter missed.
+She appears to be very angry, distraught, and disappointed that the shooter missed.

 These are the people teaching your kids.